 Miron Construction began work on reinforcing existing steel structures at Lambeau Field in September 2011.
 Work ramped up in January as the regular season ended and crews were able to remove the old scoreboards.
 The North End Zone construction revolved around the addition of a massive elevator shaft for six new elevators, the new party deck that sits on top the stadium roof, and the new Mitsubishi Diamond Vision Video Board.

-The work in the South End Zone is even more extensive: to support the structures for the new video board and the new seating, an additional bay was added to the existing bowl and seven new levels were built on top of the existing three levels.
+The work in the South End Zone is even more extensive.
+To support the structures for the new video board and the new seating, they added an additional bay to the existing bowl and built seven new levels on top of the existing three levels.
 This is where the majority of the added seating will be, as well as indoor shops and concessions.
 It also required major reinforcement of the existing steel columns.

-This reinforcement included enhancing column base plates at the footings and adding plating and bar stock to the 3 levels of existing columns.
+This reinforcement included enhancing column base plates at the footings and adding plating and bar stock to the three levels of existing columns.
 Enhancing the bases involved adding 2-inch plate steel to the existing base.
-Steel plating 2.5-inches thick was added to some columns, while bar stock (2.5 x 2.5-inches and 5 x 5-inches) was added to others.
-With this came the need for extensive welding, as well as the ability to run a variety of ancillary tools such as grinders, lights and fume extractors.
-Engine-driven welder/generators are used extensively in these applications to provide both welding and power capabilities — but the Lambeau Field expansion provided an opportunity to showcase the benefits of Miller-exclusive dual-operator machines that provide two separate industrial-grade welding arcs in a single unit.
+Miron added steel plating 2.5-inches thick to some columns, and bar stock (2.5 x 2.5-inches and 5 x 5-inches) to others.
+The project needed extensive welding, and the ability to run ancillary tools such as grinders, lights and fume extractors.
+Contractors use welder/generators extensively in these applications to provide both welding and power capabilities.
+But, the Lambeau Field expansion provided an opportunity to showcase the benefits of Miller-exclusive dual-operator machines, which provide two separate industrial-grade welding arcs in a single unit.
 With dozens of welders working at the same time, this provided a number of efficiencies.

 The Big Blue 450 Duo CST is a dual-operator diesel engine-driven welding generator that features two independent CST 280 Stick/TIG inverters and 12,000 watts of continuous three-phase power.
-The machine offers two independent 200-amp welding outputs at 100 percent duty cycle or can also be paralleled to offer 400 amps of welding output.
-Both machines offer excellent Stick welding performance on the 7018 Stick electrodes being used on this site.
+The machine offers two independent 200-amp welding outputs at 100 percent duty cycle.
+It can also be paralleled to offer 400 amps of welding output.
+Both machines offer excellent stick welding performance on the 7018 stick electrodes used on this site.

 The key word when analyzing the output performance of these two machines is “independent”.
-Both offer two welding arcs and generator power completely independent from the other, which means that all machine functions can be used at full capacity without concerns for interaction or loss of performance.
+Both offer two welding arcs and generator power completely independent from the other.
+This means operators can use all machine functions at full capacity without concerns for interaction or loss of performance.

 “You don’t notice any of the arc crossing,” says Jake Wirkuty, an ironworker with Miron Construction Co., Inc. “Everything has been running smooth.
 The amps haven’t been fluctuating with the grinders running or both welding at the same time.
 It’s been able to stay steady.”